Nick314159/LMPEP/README.md

 # LMPEP - Laguerre's Method Applied to the Polynomial Eigenvalue Problem ##
-This package is a collection of Fortran 90 subroutines for accurately and efficiently solving the polynomial eigenvalue problem using Laguerre's method.
+LMPEP is a Fortran library collection of solvers and their dependencies for the polynomial eigenvalue problem.
+There are several subroutines that make use of external subroutines from the BLAS and LAPACK libraries.

 ## Authors ##
 - [Thomas R. Cameron](http://thomasrcameron.com/),